Cascades in music, gentlest of all time’s shapes

 Blaak Heat

 The third E.P. by this French-American psychedelic band is named Shifting Mirrors, and makes allusions to Borges’ story “The Approach to Al-Mu’tasim.”
-[This link takes you to their Bandcamp page.]
+[Link to Bandcamp]

 Emma Zunz

 This Polish industrial band takes their name from a Borges story.
-[This link takes you to their Bandcamp page.]
+[Link to Bandcamp]

 Secret Chiefs 3

 Recording their music at “Forking Paths Studios,” this avant-garde band takes inspiration from the works of Borges.
-[This link takes you to their label’s SC3 page.]
+[Link to Label page]

 Classical